haiwen/seafile-admin-docs/manual/deploy_pro/multi_tenancy.md

 ![](../images/auto-upload/d2252310-0c30-4d88-a553-5711820a65df.png)

-**Next**, download the SAML app's certificate and rename to idp.crt:
+**Next**, download the base64 format SAML app's certificate and rename to idp.crt:

 ![](../images/auto-upload/3aa0b19d-46ac-426e-adcc-b3869b0a95a1.png)